rjsf-team/react-jsonschema-form/docs/theme-customization.md

 ## Customizing with other frameworks

 ### withTheme Higher-Order Component
-`withTheme` component provides a way to extend the functionality of react-jsonschema-form by passing in a theme object, which contains an easy way to change the appearance of the form, widgets, templates and fields by passing in theme object.
-This object is passed as the only parameter like so: `withTheme(ThemeObj)` and it returns component which you use instead of standard `Form` component.
+The `withTheme` component provides an easy way to extend the functionality of react-jsonschema-form by passing in a theme object that defines custom/overridden widgets and fields, as well as any of the other possible properties of the standard rjsf `Form` component.
+This theme-defining object is passed as the only parameter to the HOC (`withTheme(ThemeObj)`), and the HOC will return a themed-component which you use instead of the standard `Form` component.

 ### Usage